idwer/CijferSchrijver/README.md

 # CijferSchrijver

 This is a portfolio project to demonstrate knowledge of PostgreSQL, Java 8, Jakarta Persistence (JPA), and ReactJS.
+The project is a proof of concept gradebook application.

 In order to start the web application, which is at the moment split into backend and frontend code: follow the instructions below.